Campaigning for Camden’s LGBTQ+ history and future

 The campaign

-In seven years of campaigning, we’ve defeated many attempts to redevelop the Black Cap and we’re closer than ever to
+In nine years of campaigning, we’ve defeated many attempts to redevelop the Black Cap and we’re closer than ever to re-opening the venue.

 How to help